scipy/scipy/doc/source/tutorial/stats.rst

 **An Example**

-Lets do the work.
+Let's do the work.
 First

     >>> npoints = 20   # number of integer support points of the distribution minus 1
     >>> npointsh = npoints / 2